whille/infinite-jest/README.md

 Trained on 4 Tesla V100s NVLINK, 15 vCPUs and 128GiB memory.

 There are a bunch of Keras/TF2 saved models:
 - 60 epochs training a simple 64-unit LSTM with Adam and a learning rate of 0.01.
 About a minute per epoch, with a minibatch size of 128.
+Based on the Keras guide [here](https://keras.io/examples/generative/lstm_character_level_text_generation/).

 To do:
 - Get `CuDNNLSTM` layers instead of plain `LSTM` layers to take advantage of the GPUs.